nativvstudios/nSearch/README.md

 - Navigate results using arrow keys
 - Quick actions with keyboard shortcuts

-### 🔍 Advanced Search Options
-- Use prefixes to narrow down search scope (e.g., "t:" for textures)
-- Combine search terms for more precise results
-- Support for wildcard searches

 ## Getting Started

 1. Install nSearch in your Unity project
 2. Use the default hotkey (Cmd/Ctrl + Space) or set your own to launch nSearch
-3. Start typing to search for assets, calculate, or use prefixes like "h:" for hierarchy search
+3. Start typing to search for assets, calculate, or use prefixes like "h:" for hierarchy search or "s:" to open the WIP Settings menu
 4. Navigate results with arrow keys and press Enter to select

 Boost your Unity development productivity with nSearch - because every second counts in game development!